 (3): What leaps out those holes is potent.
-In the USA, the current hovers around 110 volts and cycles at 60 hertz.
-In Israel/Palestine, the current hovers around 230 volts and cycles at 50 hertz.
-This becomes a problem if you put your finger in the socket or if you use an appliance that is not suited for the local electrical supply.
-Under powering and/or over powering an appliance is dangerous, may cause a catastrophic fail, and may burn up a motor.
+In the USA, the electrical supply is typically 110 volts AC at 60 Hertz, while in Israel/Palestine, the electrical supply is around 230 volts AC at 50 Hertz.
+This becomes a problem if your appliance is not suited for the local electrical supply.
+Under powering and/or over powering an appliance is dangerous, may cause a catastrophic fail, and may burn up electrical equipment.

 So how does one cope with the three points listed above?

 Start here: if you feel you must bring something along that needs to be plugged in, be sure that it can take the voltage leaping out of the socket.
 How do you know?
 Look for print somewhere on the appliance itself.
 Alternatively, look for small selector switch on the side or back of your appliance.
 It will flip from 110 to 240 (just don’t forget to flip it when you arrive!).